SamadritaBhattacharya/Can-Shop/README.md

 # Can-Shop

 An interactive shopping experience.
-A responsive website using html, css and jaascript.
+A responsive website using html, css and javascript.